Jacob Collins: Life

 He studied in Europe and at the New York Studio School following his graduation from The Dalton School.
-He earned a BA in History from Columbia, attended the New York Academy of Art (NYAA) and the Art Students League of New York.
-His teachers included painters Aaron Kurzen, Ted Seth Jacobs, and Michael Aviano and the sculptor Martine Vaugel.
-This education brought together Collins' modernist background and his classical inclinations.
+He earned a BA in history from Columbia, attended the New York Academy of Art (NYAA) and the Art Students League of New York.
+His teachers included painters Aaron Kurzen, Ted Seth Jacobs, Michael Aviano and the sculptor Martine Vaugel.
 He also copied from the masters at the Musée du Louvre, the Museo del Prado and the Uffizi Gallery.

-After his studies, his New York studio became the center of a new evolving classical art scene.
-These painters worked to regain the skills and spirit of Classical art.
-A number of them have gone on to successful careers and leadership roles in the traditional realist art movement.
-The Paint Group at Hirschl & Adler Modern in New York, NY was a significant exhibition of the works of this group.
-During this period, Collins painted portrait commissions and started showing professionally at the Salander-O'Reilly Galleries in New York City.
+After his studies, Collins's New York studio became a gathering place for artists interested in the revival of classical painting.
+Among the artists in this circle were Mikel Glass, Michael Grimaldi, John Morra, Richard Piloco, and William Rodgers.
+The group exhibited together as The Paint Group at Hirschl & Adler Modern in New York in 1999.
+During this period, Collins painted portrait commissions and began exhibiting professionally at the Salander-O'Reilly Galleries in New York City.

-As of March 2020, he was living and painting in his Upper East Side townhouse.

-He and his wife, the writer Ann Brashares, have four children.
+Collins is married to the writer Ann Brashares, with whom he has four children.

 Tutoring and schools

 Jacob Collins has been teaching students of art for many years.
-In the 1990s, he was teaching night classes at the National Academy of Art, as well as "taking in the most promising students for private study."
+In the 1990s, he was teaching night classes at the National Academy of Art, as well as taking in students for private study.

-In the early 1990s, he founded the Water Street Atelier, which has trained dozens of artists in a classical manner.
-He was the director of the Grand Central Academy of Art, a new school in New York City and a hub of the classical revival art scene.
-The Grand Central Academy operated in affiliation with the Institute of Classical Architecture & Classical America.
+In the 1990s, Collins founded the Water Street Atelier, an art school in New York City dedicated to teaching classical drawing and painting.In 2006, he founded the Grand Central Academy of Art, where he served as director and developed a curriculum based on the methods of historical ateliers.
+The academy operated in partnership with the Institute of Classical Architecture & Classical America before becoming an independent nonprofit organization in 2014.

 By the early 2000s, Collins' school was located on the ground floor of his "Upper East Side carriage house [which was formerly] the headquarters of a then-traditional school called the Sculpture Center."
 In 2007, he created the Hudson River Fellowship.
 The purpose of this school is to facilitate the building of a new movement of American art, modeling itself after the artistic, social and spiritual values of the Hudson River School painters.

 In 2014, he opened up his largest campus yet in a 12500 ft2-converted warehouse in Long Island City, near the Museum of Modern Art satellite PS1.
 The facility serves as another of Collins' art schools, as well as " an art incubator, and an artist clubhouse for at least 50 painters who have come out of Collins’s intense multiyear program over the past two decades, along with hundreds of students who now [attend] his classes and workshops."